prathimacode-hub/prathimacode-hub/README.md

 📖Currently learning DevOps, Azure, Android Development and Blockchain.
 Post Graduate Diploma in IT Management at "Symbiosis Centre For Distance Learning". <br>
 ⚡ Fun fact: I don't know driving <br>

-💪Passionate on exploring and upskilling myself💭, I believe in giving my best and adding worth to whatever task I take upp📌.
+💪Passionate on exploring and upskilling myself💭, I believe in giving my best and adding worth to whatever task I take up📌.
 Life is too short to explore all and the more I learn, the more I grow💻.
 Currently, I'm building my online presence🛠 and doing my best to spread knowledge🎆 & mentor budding developers📝 who are starting out their journey into tech👋.
 Additionally travelling 🧳, music 🎼, reading📖, puzzles⚡ and spicy food😋 is what I like the most. <br>

 ### How Could I Add My Value? <br>